Persi4n/deep-learning-challenge/README.md

 6. **What steps did you take in your attempts to increase model performance?**
    - Possible steps could include adjusting the number of neurons, layers, activation functions, or exploring different optimization algorithms.

-## Model Summary

-The model demonstrated promising results with an accuracy of [accuracy_value] and a loss of [loss_value].
-Further optimization and fine-tuning could potentially enhance performance.

 # AlphabetSoupCharity Neural Network Model Optimization Analysis

 ## Overview